 - Be patient!

-This recipe is super easy to make, but you must have patience because there are times when the dough has to both rest and rise.
+This recipe is super easy to make, but you must have patience.
+There are times when the dough has to both rest and rise.
 It can be a struggle, but it’s well worth the wait, believe me!

 - Divide the 3 cups of flour into a separate bowl.
 That way, you won’t have to take the time to remeasure when you’re adding it to the yeast mixture.

-- When I can’t find a warm enough spot in my house for the dough to rise, I turn my oven to bake at 170° while I’m mixing and kneading the dough and then turn it off.
+- When I can’t find a warm enough spot in my house for the dough to rise, I turn my oven to bake at 170°.
+I do it when I mix and knead the dough then turn it off.
 Then allow it to rise in the oven.

 - I’ve had success both baking it on the pizza stone, like this one, as well as on a cookie sheet upside down.
 Both work, I think I just prefer the way it turns out on the cookie sheet best.